+Dougy Center Bookstore/Resources

+Dougy Center's practical, easy-to-use materials are based on what they have learned from more than 65,000 Dougy Center participants.
+To order online, visit dougy.org or dougybookstore.org, or call 503.775.5683.

+About Dougy Center

-Dougy Center provides grief support in a safe place where children, teens, young adults, and their families can share their experiences before and after a death.
-We provide support and training locally, nationally, and internationally to individuals and organizations seeking to assist children in grief.
+Founded in 1982, Dougy Center provides grief support in a safe place where children, teens, young adults, and their families can share their experiences before and after a death.
+Dougy Center provides support and training locally, nationally, and internationally to individuals and organizations seeking to assist children in grief.

+©2025